Greek parliament backs setting up committee to investigate bailout

 This includes the revision of the 2009 budget deficit, whose wildly gyrating figures triggered the country's fiscal crisis, a debt restructuring in 2012 and the recapitalisation of the country's banks.

-The proposal was approved with 156 of the 250 lawmakers present voting in favor, 72 against and 22 abstaining.
+The proposal was approved with 156 of the 250 lawmakers present voting in favour, 72 against and 22 abstaining.

 Former prime minister Antonis Samaras, now the main opposition leader, accused Tsipras of trying to distract the public from the pressing issues facing the economy.

-"Indeed we will need a new committee... (to examine) the credit event (crunch) which you are bringing closer... and for the new bailout you are leading us toward," Samaras said.
+"Indeed we will need a new committee... (to examine) the credit event (crunch) which you are bringing closer... and for the new bailout you are leading us towards," Samaras said.

 A fierce critic of Greece's bailouts and the unpopular austerity attached to them, Tsipras had made setting up such a committee one of his pre-election pledges and has repeatedly promised to scrap measures such as wage and pension cuts.